-Acquiring the name from a beautiful and pristine river flowing through this valley, Tirthan valley is gaining popularity among tourists in recent years only.
+Acquiring the name from a beautiful and pristine river flowing through this valley, Tirthan valley is gaining popularity among tourists in recent years.
 The name of the valley also signifies one entire block in the Himachal state of India.
 This beautiful valley is located at a distance of just 38 Km from the Mandi town in Himachal Pradesh at an altitude of 2800 meters.
 The highest point of Tirthan valley is Serolosar lake which is located at an altitude of 3100 meters above sea level.
 You can undertake many adventurous activities like trekking, fishing, and experiencing the wildlife closely.
 If you are a person who likes peace of mind then also this valley offers great things like camping near a river bed and calm nature for you.

 Why Tirthan Valley is famous